Long term travel insurance

 |12 months||You can purchase the new cover subject to approval and duration of cover cannot exceed the total of 12 months.|

 Find out more about Long Term Travel Insurance

 The first group of people who can benefit from long term travel insurance are backpackers.
 Whether you’re on a gap year or have simply decided to chuck in your job and get out and see the world, a backpacking holiday is all about taking your time, which is why backpackers can benefit from a long term travel insurance policy.
 These policies generally cover:

 - Additional cover for many sport and leisure activities

 Do you travel a lot for business?

 Many business travellers can also benefit from a long term travel insurance policy.
 Also referred to as expat insurance, this type of cover is designed to offer Australians who take up work postings overseas for extended periods of time.
 Because a business traveller’s insurance needs will differ from those of their colleagues back home and in their temporary overseas residence, they’ll need insurance specifically tailored to their needs.
 Policies offer cover for things like medical emergencies, trip disruptions and rental vehicle excess.Back to top

-Cost based on an 18 year old traveller.
-Prices subject to changeBack to top
+Costs based on a 25 year old travelling for 12-months.
+Prices subject to change.
+Graph last updated: August 2019Back to top

 When you’re shopping for insurance of any kind, the best thing you can do is conduct plenty of research and shop around.
 Travel insurance is an important expense for all types of travel, so finding a policy that meets your needs is crucial.
 First, you’ll need to consider your trip: